danjohnson3141/Jekyll-Test/DELETE-&#47;messages&#47;:message_id.md

 =
 #### Parameters

-:id - Integer, passed in through the URL.
+:message_id - Integer, passed in through the URL.
 Is derived from the 'id' field of the 'messages' table.

 =
 ####JSON request example: